-One comment that we regularly hear from experienced operators is that running an accommodation business is first and foremost a people business.
+One comment we regularly hear from experienced operators is that running an accommodation business is, first and foremost, a people business.
 You don’t need a degree to run a motel or a management rights, but you do need to be able to get along with people.
 As long as you’ve got people skills, everything else can be picked up in time.

-On-line exposure is incredibly important in this day and age.
+Online exposure is incredibly important in this day and age.
 Very few accommodation businesses can rely solely on repeat guests and their own website.
-As the importance of on-line bookings grow, so does the importance of 3rd party booking sites, such a wotif.com, booking.com and expedia.com.
+As the importance of online bookings grows, so does the importance of third-party booking sites, such a wotif.com, booking.com and expedia.com.
 If managing the vast array of booking sites seems daunting, there are professionals available to help.

 The power of ‘random acts of kindness’ cannot be underestimated.
 A small gesture that is unexpected by the recipient can inspire a great sense of loyalty and be remembered long into the future.
 One of our motel operator clients cleans their guests’ windscreens before they check out, leaving a note under the windscreen wiper reading ‘We’ve washed your windscreen to make your day a little brighter.
 Safe travelling and come back soon’.